Culpability

 In criminal law, culpability, or being culpable, is a measure of the degree to which an agent, such as a person, can be held morally or legally responsible for action and inaction.
-It has been noted that the word, culpability, "ordinarily has normative force, for in nonlegal English, a person is culpable only if he is justly to blame for his conduct".
-Culpability therefore marks the dividing line between moral evil, like murder, for which someone may be held legally responsible, and a randomly occurring event, like naturally occurring earthquakes or naturally arriving meteorites, for which no human can be held responsible.
+It has been noted that the word culpability "ordinarily has normative force, for in nonlegal English, a person is culpable only if he is justly to blame for his conduct".
+The guilt principle requires that in order to convict a person it is necessary to ascertain his voluntary or reckless behaviour, Strict Liability being prohibited.

 Etymology

-Culpability descends from the Latin concept of fault (culpa).
+Culpability descends from the Latin concept of fault (culpa), which is also the origin of the phrase, mea culpa.

 Concept

 The concept of culpability is intimately tied up with notions of agency, freedom, and free will.
 All are commonly held to be necessary, but not sufficient, conditions for culpability.

 In law

 From a legal perspective, culpability describes the degree of one's blameworthiness in the commission of a crime or offense.
 Except for strict liability crimes, the type and severity of punishment often follow the degree of culpability.
 "Culpability means, first and foremost, direct involvement in the wrongdoing, such as through participation or instruction", as compared with responsibility merely arising from "failure to supervise or to maintain adequate controls or ethical culture".